ARCHER2-HPC/archer2-docs/docs/end-of-service-2026/data.md

 - All data on ARCHER2 file systems will not be available in any form after end of service - any data you wish to keep *must* be transferred to a different location.
   + This applies to the following file systems: ARCHER2 home, ARCHER2 work, solid state scratch and current RDFaaS
-- There will be new hardware provisioned for an RDF storage system before the end of the ARCHER2 service.
-Users can
-  transfer data for storage beyond the end of ARCHER2 - capacity will be limited so projects will need to carefully consider what data they want to store on this system.
+- Projects/users can use the new NSCDS (National Supercomputing Centre Data Store) to store some data beyond the lifetime of ARCHER2.
+Capacity will be limited so projects will need to carefully consider what data they want to store on this system.
 - Plan and start transfers early to avoid congestion close to end of service

-!!! note "RDFaaS: data storage beyond the end of ARCHER2"
+!!! note "NSCDS: Data storage beyond the end of ARCHER2"
-    RDFaaS will be available beyond the end of the ARCHER2 service but users will need to transfer data on /epsrc and /general to an updated local mount path before the end of the ARCHER2 service.
-Detailed instructions on how to access continuing RDFaaS storage will be provided as soon as they are available but you should expect the capacity of this storage to be a fraction of current quotas on the ARCHER2 work file system.
+    The new NSCDS will be available beyond the end of the ARCHER2 service but users will need to transfer data from other ARCHER2 file systems to this storage before the end of service.
+Detailed instructions on how to access this new storage are available in the [Data section](data.md), the capacity of this storage is fraction of current quotas on the ARCHER2 file systems.
 You should not plan for this storage system to be able to store the majority of data you have on ARCHER2.

 ## File systems on ARCHER2